kb-patel2005/movie_recommand_system_python/README.md

-# CineSense - Intelligent Movie Recommendation System 🎬
+# Movie Recommendation System

+* It combines a fast API backend
+* frontend with a beautifully designed
+* responsive frontend
-CineSense is a modern, full-stack movie recommendation engine.
-It combines a fast API backend with a beautifully designed, responsive frontend to help you discover movies through intelligent search, content-based matching, and genre discovery.
+* help you discover movies through intelligent search, content-based matching, and genre discovery

 ## Features ✨